gec/reef/client/src/proto/README.txt

 4) Field names should be all lower-case, with words separated by underscores, as specified by the protobuf style guide.

-5) Uid field:
+5) Id field:

-  optional string uid = 1;
+  optional string id = 1;

-All proto objects which refer to persistent resources should specify the per-resource-type unique identifier in string form and named "uid".
-The format of the uid field is opaque; it is just a variable used to refer back to a unique object.
+All proto objects which refer to persistent resources should specify the per-resource-type unique identifier in string form and named "id".
+The format of the id field is opaque; it is just a variable used to refer back to a unique object.

 6) Repeated fields: